 I ranked the project from A to E in each direction:

-The classifier development is worth another article, so we will not get into that.
-Let’s take a look at the results we have received.
+The development classifier is worth another article, so we won’t get into that.
+Let’s take a look at the results received.

 Let’s go live!